ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

     00000000 rrrrrrrr gggggggg bbbbbbbb
     ```

     where `r` are the bits for red, `g` for green and `b` for blue.
-Usually colors are indicated using hexadecimal notation, because this way they are always six digits, e.g. `0x12FA51`.
+Colors are typically represented in hexadecimal notation because it consistently uses six digits (e.g. `0x12FA51`)

 - If `r`, `g` and `b` are bytes in the range [0, 255], you can use one of these two formulas: